Conor Oberst and the Mystic Valley Band: History

 In early 2008, Oberst and his band traveled to Tepoztlán, Morelos, Mexico and spent two months living and recording their debut album there.
 Before leaving the country, the band played a show in Mexico City.

 Conor Oberst and the Mystic Valley Band played at the 2008 Reading and Leeds Festivals.
 In addition, they also performed at Connect Festival in Scotland and the Electric Picnic in Ireland in August 2008, the Austin City Limits festival in September and also at the Great Escape Festival in Sydney, Australia in early October 2008.
 The debut album, titled Conor Oberst, was released in the UK on Wichita on 5 August 2008 and 6 August 2008 on Merge Records in the U.S, billed as a solo album by Oberst.
 In October 2008 the band released the Gentlemen's Pact EP (again, billed as a solo effort from Oberst), which was available in limited quantities and sold only at shows.

 On November 11, 2008, Conor Oberst & the Mystic Valley Band appeared on the Late Night Show with Conan O'Brien and performed a then-unreleased song, "Nikorette", which would later appear on their second album.

 Upon completing their touring schedule in late November 2008, the Mystic Valley Band spent time at Sonic Ranch Studios in Tornillo, Texas.
 There they recorded more than a dozen new songs, many of which had become staples of their live set earlier in the year.
 On February 19, 2009, it was officially announced that the band's second album, entitled Outer South, would be released on May 5 on Merge Records.
 A number of the songs that appear on the album are written and sung by band members other than Conor Oberst.

 The band began their 2009 tour in Omaha on April 9 and toured through July 2009, with scheduled performances including stops at Coachella Valley Music and Arts Festival and the Telluride Bluegrass Festival.

 During their last several shows in southern California, Oberst was quoted to have called the tour "The Nail in the Coffin Tour".

 The band played what was presumed to be their final show on August 29, 2009; however on July 23, 2010, the band played with Rage Against the Machine at the latter's first US show in two years at the Hollywood Palladium.
 The concert benefited Arizona organizations that are fighting the SB1070 immigration law.
 On the night of the show, a spokesperson projected that the concert had raised $300,000.

 In April 2010 it was announced that the Mystic Valley Band would be featured on the John Prine tribute album, Broken Hearts And Dirty Windows: Songs Of John Prine, which was released June 22 on Oh Boy Records.

-Conor Oberst and the Mystic Valley Band played shows at the Slowdown in Omaha, NE, on July, 31 and August, 1 of 2013.
+Conor Oberst and the Mystic Valley Band played shows at the Slowdown in Omaha, Nebraska, on July 31 and August 1 of 2013.

 Conor Oberst and the Mystic Valley Band reunited for a single show on December 31, 2017.